Lyshorn Tunnel

-Lyshorntunnelen (English: Lyshorn Tunnel) is a 9.3-kilometre-long (5.7 mi) motorway tunnel connecting the municipalities of Bergen and Bjørnafjorden in Vestland county, Norway.
+Lyshorn Tunnel (Norwegian: Lyshorntunnelen) is a 9.3-kilometre-long (5.7 mi) motorway tunnel connecting the municipalities of Bergen and Bjørnafjorden in Vestland county, Norway.
 The tunnel has two tubes with a total of four lanes and a speed limit of 100 km/h.
 It is the longest motorway tunnel in Norway and is one the four tunnels on the Svegatjørn-Rådal stretch of E39.